drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 the documentation on this to be obtuse?
 Yea.

-Usually I'm interested in either *outputting* lots of data in parallel, or *inputting* lots of data in parallel, and it's usually something that I first implemented as a loop but got tired of how slow it runs.
+Usually I'm interested in either *outputting* lots of data in parallel, or *inputting* lots of data in parallel, and it's often something that I first implemented as a loop but got tired of how slow it runs.

-There's usually a simple prescription for parallelizing most of these kinds of tasks.
+There's a simple prescription for parallelizing most of these kinds of tasks.
 It goes as follows:
 <ol start="0">
   <li>Have some kind of task performed in a for loop.</li>
   <li>Write a function that does what you want for one "instance."
 For example, take what's inside one of your for loops,